iexcloud/docs/source/reference/glossary.md

 - [Load More Data into a Dataset](../load-data/load-more-data-into-a-dataset.md)
 - [Schedule Data Ingestion](../load-data/scheduling-data-ingestion.md)

+## Data Timing

+The typical frequency of new data being produced for an entity (e.g., a security, company, etc.) with respect to a topic (e.g., price quote, news, etc.).
+A Core Dataset endpoint doc's **Data Timing** section describes the new data frequency.
+See [IEX Cloud Core Datasets](https://iexcloud.io/docs/core) in the API reference.

 ## Dataset

 A modifiable data collection (or table) that is defined by a schema, stored in IEX Cloud Apperate, and delivered via permissioned, auto-generated APIs.